KingsburyLab/kingsbury-group-website/content/research/membranes.md

 ---
 <!-- {{< figure src="icon_membranes.png" width="100" alt="membrane passing lithium ion and blocking potasisum ion">}} -->

-Materials like **ion-selective membranes** allow some types of charged partiles (ions) to pass through while filtering out other types.
+Materials like **ion-selective membranes** allow some types of charged particles (ions) to pass through while filtering out other types.
 Filtering ions is vitally important for making electrochemical devices like batteries, fuel cells, and water desalination systems function.
 We study the factors that determine which ions go through, and why, so we can engineer membranes with more precise filtering ability.